 Analysis / Bias

-In review, the headlines sometimes contain moderate emotional loaded language when it pertains to politics, such as this “Uhuru can be sued for his actions or inactions, court declares”.
-However, most local news reports do not use emotional language such as this Court stops Guaranty Bank from auctioning restauranteur Osewe’s hotel.
+In review, the headlines sometimes contain moderate emotionally loaded language regarding politics, such as “Uhuru can be sued for his actions or inactions, court declares.”
+However, most local news reports do not use emotional language, such as this Court stops Guaranty Bank from auctioning restauranteur Osewe’s hotel.
 World news is republished from Reuters.
-When it comes to the sourcing of information they typically link to themselves or not at all.
+When it comes to the sourcing of information, they typically link to themselves or not at all.

-Editorially, The Standard reports favorably and with minimal criticism on the right-wing Kanu leader and the owner of Standard Media, Gideon Moi, “Ruto to back Gideon Moi for presidency in 2022” and “Gideon Moi leads BBI drive in Samburu”.
-Further, they rarely offer criticism of Right-Wing President Uhuru Kenyatta SOTN Address: What President Uhuru Kenyatta told Kenya.
-Finally, when reporting on the opposition they present with a more negative tone such as this NASA principals sideline Raila in strategy to win by-elections.
+Editorially, The Standard reports favorably and with minimal criticism on the right-wing Kanu leader and the owner of Standard Media, Gideon Moi, “Ruto to back Gideon Moi for the presidency in 2022” and “Gideon Moi leads BBI drive in Samburu.”
+Further, they rarely criticize Right-Wing President Uhuru Kenyatta SOTN Address: What President Uhuru Kenyatta told Kenya.
+Finally, when reporting on the opposition, they present with a more negative tone, such as this NASA principals sideline Raila in strategy to win by-elections.
 A review of op-eds demonstrates a reasonable balance of opinions, but there is rarely criticism of the ruling right-wing Jubilee Party.
-In general, they report the news factually, but with poor sourcing and a right-leaning editorial bias that favors the government.
+They generally report the news factually but with poor sourcing and a right-leaning editorial bias that favors the government.

 Failed Fact Checks

-- None according to IFCN fact-checker, Africa Check.
+- None, according to the IFCN fact-checker, Africa Check.